 Within the width of Irish and Scottish spaces, it is possible to live the uncanny experience of a lack of temporality, provided you let yourself be pushed around by the surroundings.
 The boldness of some wild places only permits silence,matching the smell of rotten barley.
 There, time seems not to have flown for centuries, only the spirit of the Highlander lingers, and the Hermit may still be hiding in the darkness of his cave, watching over the nest in the palm of his hand.

 If you let the spooky landscapes guide you, you will wander in a pleasant alternation of density and emptiness of spaces.
 There arises a peculiar informality from the bitterness of the air and the peaceful contemplation of the forests and moors.
 The scenery is a gigantic and verdant gash, and this is through gaps that the sunlight shreds the clouds.

-A certain state of mind is required, and if you roam the valleys for a long time, your feet wet with dew and with a misty mind, you could easily figure out the psychological condition of an Earnshaw, a Linton or an Heatchliff.
+A certain wandering state of mind is required, and if you roam the valleys for enough of a long time, your feet wet with dew and with misty eyes, you could easily figure out the psychological condition of an Earnshaw or a Linton.